 Starting out from the Old Bus Depot, La Empanada has blossomed into Canberra’s go-to locale to taste the flavours of the South American staple.
-The team of Andre and Andrea have worked to transform everyday flour into a savoury delight with their secret recipe.
-We spoke to Andre about the business’ speedy growth and how he wants to make buying empanada into an experience.
+The team of Andre and Andrea have worked to transform everyday flour into a savoury delight coupled with their secret recipe.
+We spoke to Andre about the business’ speedy growth and how he wants to create an experience out of selling empanadas.

 How did the idea of selling empanadas come about?

 To be honest, one of the biggest things when Andrea and I came to this country was we realised that in Canberra there wasn’t much South American food at all.
 And we were [saying to people,] “How do we introduce this; what do we do?
 “What can we bring to the table?”
 Then we said, “Hey, let’s sell empanadas!”

 From the Old Bus Depot, how long until you started your own shop?

 It was last July, so a little over a year.
 We said, “Okay, we got to look into getting a shop,” because it was growing and it was going well.

 What prompted you to open your own shop?

 When we first started we sold cold empanadas.
 So we were saying to people, “Here, heat this up at home and I promise it’ll be good.
 And customers were buying it.
 So then gradually customers started saying, “Heat this up now.”
 That’s when we started heating them up in the market itself.

 From the Old Bus Depot, we said, “Hey let’s try other markets.”
 We’ve done all these [markets] in because of the good feedback we’ve got from customers and the loyal customers that we’ve built over time.
 The demand was also there for us to say, “Let’s just put up a shop.”
 So that’s how our shop came about and that’s all within a year’s time.
 It happened very fast, to be honest.